joaquinelio/zone17/README.md

 Reads issue17 progress from [JS spanish tutorial](https://github.com/javascript-tutorial/es.javascript.info/issues/17)

-.then makes a list of "abandoned" articles  (taken with no PR)
+.then makes a list of "abandoned" articles  (taken with no PR).
+update: Fewer filters, No reorder.
+It's a nice view, and easy to filter later.